rahulravindran0108/enron-spam-detection/README.md

 To pick best features, I used the select k best features of scikit learn.
 After trying different K values, The K-best approach is an automated univariate feature selection algorithm, and in using it.
 I decided to go with two algorithms namely K-means clustering and Logistic Regression.
 In, both cases I had to use different number of features to get the required result

 For Logistic Regeression, I went ahead with 12 features as shown below and later after adding my engineered features, a total of 15 features

+These 12 features were used because of the reason that they gave the best results for precision and recall.

 ```
 'salary': 18.289684043404513
 'total_payments':5.3993702880944232